Four Hawke's Bay reserves will be gifted back to the nation this week by the people they were illegally taken from 150 years ago.

 The reserves to be gifted back by hapu include Boundary Stream Scenic Reserve, Bellbird Bush Scenic Reserve, the balance of Opouahi Scenic Reserve in the Maungaharuru Range and the coastal Whakaari Landing Place Reserve.

 Ngati Kurumokihi are the guardian of the reserves with which it has cultural, spiritual, traditional, and historic associations.

 Boundary Stream Mainland Island, Bellbird Bush, and the Opouahi Scenic Reserve are part of Poutiri Ao o Tane project to protect and restore the landscape through intensive pest control and habitat restoration.
-Kiwi, kaka, kereru and kokako are some of the species that have regained a foothold.
+Kiwi, kaka, kereru, and kokako are some of the species that has regained a foothold.

 Whakaari Landing Place Reserve is recognised as an outstanding natural feature and contains Whakaari, an iconic pa.

 Maungaharuru-Tangitu Trust general manager Shayne Walker said gifting back the reserves "signifies the preparedness and generosity of the hapu to the Hawke's Bay community and our ecosystem".